A Little bit of knowledge is a dangerous thing: A little educated people can be dangerous & foolish!

 In my view, the ‘less educated’ or with ‘a little bit of knowledge’ can mean those with less formal education, maybe, some Diploma holders, then Bachelor’s degree holders and or some Master’s degree depending on the individual and or the institution.

-Besides formal education, it can as well simply mean the sickness or laziness of an individual (educated or not) to deeply reflect, analyze, and find out truth.
-Yes, among the uneducated, we also have wise people who are patient, slow to judge, and always take time to reflect and think about issues.
+Besides formal education, it can also mean people who do not reason, rationalize, or get time to think through issues.
+These people talk too much and rarely listen or learn anything!
+Otherwise, among the uneducated, we can have wise people who are patient, slow to judge, and always take time to reflect and think about issues.

 According to John D. Cook, a complex system or, for that matter, a certain belief or assertion or dogma, has ‘many causes acting on it’.
 ‘People who have a little bit of knowledge of a subject’, Cook observes, ‘are only aware of some of the major causes that are acting, and probably they are aware of the most legible causes.
 They have an unbalanced view because they are aware of the forces pushing in one direction but not aware of other forces pushing in other directions.’